yotsaphonliu/update-google-sheetes/README.md

   -values '[["โอเลี้ยง"]]'
 ```
 Workflow:
-1. Every worksheet in `Schedule.xlsx` is scanned until the first cell whose trimmed text equals `โอเลี้ยง` is found.
+1. Every worksheet in `Schedule.xlsx` is scanned and every cell whose trimmed text equals `โอเลี้ยง` is collected.
-2. That sheet name + cell coordinate becomes the A1 range for the Sheets API call.
+2. Each sheet name + cell coordinate becomes part of a single Google Sheets batch update request, so duplicated labels all get updated together.
 3. Before overwriting, the tool (by default) checks that the destination cell currently contains something in Google Sheets.
 Set `-require-non-empty=false` if you want to allow writing to blank cells.

 This is handy when you maintain schedules locally but push definitive values into a central Google Sheet.
 Any Unicode text—including Thai labels like `โอเลี้ยง`—is supported as long as it matches exactly.